 Replacing traditional fuel-powered vehicles with battery-powered options is essential to reduce carbon dioxide (CO2) emissions.
 This greenhouse gas results from the combustion of fossil fuels, therefore limiting its input into the atmosphere will also influence global warming.
-Battery research currently focuses on discovering new materials with higher energy and power density as well as more efficient energy storage.
+Battery production for electric vehicles and other rechargeable devices (e.g., cell phones or laptops) requires stringent quality control and testing to ensure the best performance.
+Meanwhile, battery research focuses on discovering new battery materials with higher energy and power density as well as a more efficient energy storage.

-Various critical parameters need to be determined to develop viable new batteries.
-In this first of two blog posts, I want to highlight a few of the analytical parameters which can be determined using high precision analytical instruments from Metrohm and provide some free downloads in this research area.
+In this blog post, I want to highlight a few of the analytical parameters which can be determined using high precision analytical instruments from Metrohm and provide some free downloads in this research area.

 Learn about the following points in this article (click to go directly to each topic):

-Today, lithium ion batteries are the most common rechargeable batteries available on the market.
-A battery consists of an anode (negative pole) and a cathode (positive pole).
-An electrolyte facilitates charge transfer in the form of lithium ions between these two poles.
+Today, lithium-ion batteries are the most common rechargeable batteries available on the market.
+A battery consists of an anode (negative electrode) and a cathode (positive electrode).
+An electrolyte facilitates charge transfer in the form of lithium ions between these two electrodes.
 Meanwhile, a separator placed between anode and cathode prevents short-circuits.
 An example cross-section can be seen in Figure 1.

-The anode is made from graphite containing intercalated lithium applied to a copper foil, while the cathode consists of metal oxides dotted with lithium ions applied to an aluminum foil.
-The most common transition metals used in cathode materials are cobalt, nickel, manganese, or iron.
+The anode is made from graphite containing intercalated lithium applied to a copper foil, while the cathode consists of lithium metal oxides applied to an aluminum foil.
+Cobalt, nickel, manganese, or iron are the most commonly used transition metals in cathode materials.
 The electrolyte is an anhydrous aprotic solvent containing a lithium salt (e.g., lithium hexafluorophosphate) to facilitate charge transfer.
-The separator is prepared from a porous material, acting as an insulator to prevent short-circuits.
+The separator is an isolator made from a porous material, allowing the migration of lithium ions for charge transfer.
 The composition of all of these components has a significant influence on the battery characteristics.

-After this brief overview about the composition of a lithium battery, let’s take a look at selected key parameters and how they can be analyzed.
+After this brief overview about the composition of a lithium-ion battery, let’s take a look at selected key parameters and how they can be analyzed.

 Lithium-ion batteries should be free of water (concentration of H2O less than 20 mg/kg), because water reacts with the conducting salt (e.g., LiPF6) to form toxic hydrofluoric acid.
 Sensitive coulometric Karl Fischer titration is the ideal method for determining water content at trace levels.
 Water determination for solids is carried out using the Karl Fischer oven method – the residual moisture in the sample is evaporated and transferred to the titration cell where it is subsequently titrated.